Despite overwhelming statistics that people feel animal testing is wrong, animal experiments continue to happen all over the world.

 So what can you do?

+I am a big advocate of proper treatment of animals.
 There are simple steps I’ve taken in my daily life to stop my own support of animal testing as much as possible – you can make these changes too!

 First, as discussed, donate your body.
 You can fill out the necessary paperwork now to ensure your body is donated post-humously.
 It’s rather easy and it’s usually free!